-When the Roman Emperor Hadrian visited Britain in122 A.D he recognised the difficulties in establishing control in Caledonia and saw that it would be impossible to introduce the Picts to the Roman way of life.
-The Emperor therefore ordered the construction of a great defensive wall which would mark the northern limits of his empire and consolidate the hold on those parts of Britain already subdued.
+When the Roman Emperor Hadrian visited Britain in 122 AD he recognised the difficulties of establishing control in Caledonia and saw that it would be impossible to introduce the far northern tribes to the Roman way of life.
+So the Emperor ordered the construction of a great defensive wall that would mark the northern limits of his empire and consolidate the hold on those parts of Britain already subdued.
 Hadrian’s empire would not include Caledonia.

 Romans and ‘Barbarians’

-One thing should therefore be made absolutely clear about Hadrian’s Wall- it did not act as a boundary between England and Scotland.
-The English and the Scots, did not settle in Britain until three centuries after Hadrian’s Wall was built.
+One misconception about Hadrian’s Wall should therefore be dismissed: it did not act as a boundary between England and Scotland.
+The English and the Scots did not settle in Britain until three centuries after Hadrian’s Wall was built.

-A multi-cultural military zone
+Multi-cultural military zone

 The defences of the wall were supplemented by a northern ditch, a military road and an earthwork called the ‘vallum‘.
-Together these features formed a ‘military zone which restricted the movement of people to the north and south of the wall.
+Together these features formed a ‘military zone’ which restricted the movement of people to the north and south of the wall.
 This military zone was a ‘no go’ area for armed ‘Barbarians’.

-The defences of the Military Zone were supplemented by Milecastles which housed garrisons of up to sixty men.
+The defences of the military zone were supplemented by milecastles which housed garrisons of up to sixty men.
 These were built at intervals of one Roman mile and between each of these stood two smaller defensive towers called turrets which held small garrisons of four men.

 “Just when you think you are at the world’s end, you see smoke rising from East to West as far as the eye can turn, and then under it, also as far as the eye can stretch, houses, temples, shops and theatres, barracks and granaries, trickling along like dice behind….one, long, low, rising and falling, and hiding and showing line of towers…that is the wall.”